-As in previous years, we have again had many problems associated with the snow, freezing weather, heavy rains and flooding - all of which can cause water pipes to break and necessitate the need to get the water turned off in an emergency.
-It is the responsibility of your water system (the purveyor) to deliver safe drinking water to your property.
+Sometimes problems occur associated with snow, freezing weather, heavy rains and flooding - all of which can cause water pipes to break and necessitate the need to get the water turned off in an emergency.
+Please remember that it is the responsibility of your water system (the purveyor) to deliver safe drinking water to your property.
 As a rule, this responsibility stops at the meter or shut off valve - usually located at, or close to, the property line.
 However, it is the responsibility of the home owner to know where their shut off valve is located and keep the area clear and readily accessible.